George Webb Restaurants: Clocks

-George Webb Restaurants are known for displaying two clocks side by side in every restaurant, and there are two stories describing how this came about.
+George Webb Restaurants display two clocks side by side in every restaurant, and there are two stories describing how this came about.
 One says that Webb originally had a wall full of clocks so that his patrons who used a nearby streetcar service would know the time.
-He had different clocks set at the current time at different places around the world.
-The streetcar rattled the clocks so violently that most of the clocks eventually fell off the wall.
+He had different clocks set at the time for different places around the world.
+The streetcar rattled the clocks so violently that most of them eventually fell off the wall.
 If asked, a worker will say that there had been a local law stating that no business could be open 24 hours per day.
 Webb installed two clocks and set them one minute apart.
 Technically, the company was closed one minute per day on one clock but not the other and Webb announced that his restaurants were open "23 hours, 59 minutes and 59 seconds, seven days a week and on Sundays".
-Currently, all George Webb locations are open 24 hours a day, 7 days a week, except on holidays.
+All George Webb locations are open 24 hours a day, 7 days a week, except on holidays.